-Paul Daly is an IT professional who has significant experience in the implementation, operation and integration of software, hardware and cyber applications in critical business areas.
-During more than five years with KMKSC, Paul has witnessed the law relating to the Internet and electronic information growing more complex.
-Paul draws upon prior business management experience to relate the practical impact of these laws to the realities of business operation and management.
-Paul is familiar with the theoretical and practical impact of the law on businesses and their information capabilities, needs and practices.
+Paul Daly is an IT professional who has significant experience in the implementation, operation, and integration of software, hardware and cyber applications in critical business areas.
+During more than fifteen years with KMK, Paul has witnessed the law relating to the Internet and electronic information growing more complex.
+Paul draws upon prior business management experience to relate the practical impact of these laws on the realities of business operation and management.
+He is familiar with the theoretical and practical impact of the law on businesses and their information capabilities, needs, and practices.

 Paul understands the practical problems posed by the new Federal Rules of Evidence and recent federal and state case law in relation to information management and discovery.
-He is well positioned to provide practical guidance on the means to recover electronic records without exposing a business to potential judicial sanctions for spoliation, or to assist with defining the practical steps necessary to put in place the recommendations of KMKSC attorneys regarding litigation holds.
-Paul has also had considerable exposure to the issue of protecting confidentiality of electronic information in a variety of circumstances, such as the use of web-based customer facing applications or the communication of proprietary information.
+He is well-positioned to provide practical guidance on the means to recover electronic records without exposing a business to potential judicial sanctions for spoliation, or to assist with defining the practical steps necessary to put in place the recommendations of KMK attorneys regarding litigation holds.
+Paul has also had considerable exposure to the issue of protecting the confidentiality of electronic information in a variety of circumstances, such as the use of web-based customer-facing applications or the communication of proprietary information.

 - Provision of IT project management and coordination of IT consultants serving in a legal expert capacity.

 - Training all levels of personnel to understand and use new business applications.

 - Management and control of documentation for large litigation matters.

 - Project management, planning, and implementation of image processing and document coding.

 - Consultant to counsel to businesses facing electronic discovery related issues.